-The monument to the 71st Pennsylvania Volunteers is south of Gettysburg at The Angle.
-It was also known as the “California Regiment” as it was originally sponsored and funded by citizens on the West Coast.
-(39.813001° N, 77.236272° W; map)
+The monument to the 71st Pennsylvania Volunteer Infantry Regiment is south of Gettysburg at The Angle.
+The 71st was also known as the “California Regiment” as it was originally sponsored and funded by citizens on the West Coast.
+(Hancock Avenue at The Angle tour map)

 The monument is of rough-hewn Westerly granite and stands just over 10′ tall.
 Polished and inscribed panels on all four sides tell the story of the regiment, and a relief of the trefoil symbol of the Second Corps is on the front and rear cap.
 The monument was dedicated on June 3, 1887 by the State of Pennsylvania.

 The 71st Pennsylvania at Gettysburg

 The 71st Pennsylvania was commanded at the Battle of Gettysburg by Colonel Richard Penn Smith.
 It brought 331 men to the field, losing 21 killed, 58 wounded and 19 missing.

 On July 2nd the regiment played a support role in turning back Wright’s Georgia Brigade, recapturing one of the guns of Brown’s Rhode Island Battery that had been abandoned in front of the stone wall south of the Copse of Trees.

 That evening the 71st was detached and sent to support the defence of Culp’s Hill.
 They were led in the darkness to a position in the saddle between the upper and lower summits of the hill, where they engaged in a brief firefight.
 Then, remarkably, Smith pulled the regiment out and marched it back to Cemetery Ridge, remarking that he would not see his men murdered.
 He even mentions in his official report that he did so without orders, but there seems to have been no repercussions.